odoo/odoo/doc/howtos/web.rst

 Customizing the web client
 =============================

-Note: this section is really really out of date.
+.. warning:: this section is really really out of date.
 It will be updated someday, but meanwhile, this tutorial will probably be frustrating to follow, since it was written a long time ago.

+  Please Refer to the :ref:`Javascript CheatSheet <reference/jscs>` for up to date information until a future rework of this tutorial.

 .. highlight:: javascript